Newcomb

 Newcomb has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified three projects that may affect this region.
-Notable projects include Whittington Family and Community Hub, Geelong Ring Road Extension (Bellarine Link), 105 Helms Street Townhouses and Units, Clifton Springs Water Tank Renewal.
-The following details those most relevant.
+Notable projects include Whittington Family and Community Hub, Geelong Ring Road Extension (Bellarine Link), 105 Helms Street Townhouses and Units, and Clifton Springs Water Tank Renewal.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.